CEMeNT-PSAAP/MCDC/docs/source/developer_guide/extending/writing_numba_compatible_transport_code.rst

 Use Runtime Data, Not Model Objects
 -----------------------------------

-A transport function should accept scalars, NumPy arrays, structured records, one-element record containers, and the packed ``simulation`` and ``data`` state.
+An integrated transport function should accept scalars, NumPy arrays, structured records, one-element record containers, and the packed ``simulation`` and ``data`` state.
 It should not accept an ``MCDCObject`` instance or follow Python object references.

 Use the representation appropriate to each field: